lahucausecode/html5/README.txt

 BUILD INSTRUCTIONS
 ------------------
-1. Setup the directory by untarring the proper tarball:
+1. Setup the directory by untarring the proper tarball:-

 For 32 bit: 	hybrid-portsrc.tar.gz
 For 64 bit: 	hybrid-portsrc-x86_64.tar.gz